conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 - the package works with any MPI provider (e.g. mpich, openmpi)
 - the package works with/without MPI

+Note that sometimes users want to use packages in ``conda-forge`` built against our MPI libraries but linked to external MPI libraries at runtime.
+If you are interested in this procedure, see :ref:`Using External Message Passing Interface (MPI) Libraries` for details.

 Building MPI variants
 ^^^^^^^^^^^^^^^^^^^^^